MattPereira/only-buidlors/README.md

 ```
 yarn install
 ```
+3. Add a `.env` file to `/packages/nextjs` with a valid `ALCHEMY_API_KEY`.
+(The frontend does not expose it because its only used in route handlers)

-3. Start the project on localhost
+4. Start the project on localhost
 ```
 yarn start
 ```